sunny-chung/hello-http/doc/transports/http-2.md

 By default, Hello HTTP will try to upgrade to HTTP/2 whenever possible.
 This behaviour can be changed in the [Environment setting](../features/environments).

-## Response Timeline
+## Transport Timeline

 HTTP/2 is a binary protocol over a single HTTP connection.
-Hello HTTP logs decoded frames to the Response Timeline to make it informational.
+Hello HTTP logs decoded frames to the Transport Timeline to make it informational.
 Besides decoded frame headers and bodies, stream IDs and header IDs are also logged.

 The numbers enclosed in curly brackets are stream IDs.
 For example, `{1}` represents stream 1. `{*}` is not